ScopeLift/umbra-protocol/umbra-js/README.md

    `relayWithdrawOnBehalf()` can be used to relay a meta-transaction using the default Umbra relayer
 2. `src/classes/KeyPair.ts`: This class is where the core cryptography logic lives.
 A KeyPair class is instantiated with either a private or public key, and the class methods help you perform various operations with those keys, including encryption/decryption, multiplication, and compression/decompression of public keys
 3. `src/classes/RandomNumber.ts`: This simple class is used to generate our 32 byte random number, and will properly format the number when provided an optional 16 byte payload extension
-4. `src/classes/DomainService.ts`: Since Umbra supports both ENS and CNS, this class wraps around the two name services to help get or set public keys for the provided name.
-The two files files class delegates to are `src/utils/ens.ts` and `src/utils/cns.ts`.
-5. `src/utils/utils.ts` contains various helper methods for a range of tasks, primarily related to getting a recipient’s public keys
+4. `src/utils/utils.ts` contains various helper methods for a range of tasks, primarily related to getting a recipient’s public keys
-6. `src/types.ts`: You’ll see a few custom types used throughout the library, which are all defined here
+5. `src/types.ts`: You’ll see a few custom types used throughout the library, which are all defined here

 ## Concepts